 More articles Saturday 16 August 2014 4:00pm

-Spoken word at the Edinburgh International Book Festival: Protest
+Spoken Word takes Centre Stage at the Edinburgh International Book Festival

-The Babble On strand of events at the Edinburgh International Book Festival kicked off with a bang today as some of the UK’s finest spoken word performers joined together for a celebration of the genre as a form of protest.
+The Babble On strand of events at the Edinburgh International Book Festival kicked off with a bang today as some of the UK’s finest spoken word performers joined together to showcase the genre as a form of protest.

-Hannah Silva performed her uniquely individual loop pedal poetry, addressing topics as varied as sexual exploitation (The Riverbank), public sector strikes (Opposition), and the return of amputees to war zones (Prosthetics).
-Her poems, set against a backdrop of looped vowel sounds and repeated phrases, were both eerily haunting and stunningly shocking.
+Hannah Silva performed her uniquely individual loop pedal poetry, addressing topics as varied as sexual exploitation, public sector strikes and the return of amputees to war zones.
+Her poems, set against a backdrop of looped vowel sounds and repeated phrases, were both eerily haunting and shocking.

 Hollie McNish offered powerfully personal poems that explored sexuality, the generational differences and motherhood.